SemanticMediaWiki/SemanticMediaWiki/docs/technical/code-snippets/register.datatype.md

 of the same name to match the expected semantics.
 For an exemption, see `smwgDataTypePropertyExemptionList`.

-`i18n/extra/en.json` to extend the canonical description (which is English)
+Find `i18n/extra/en.json` and extend the canonical description (which is English) with something like:

 <pre>
 	"dataTypeLabels":{